-DESFIRE CHANGE AES KEY(0x86)
+DESFIRE\CHANGE\AES\KEY(0x86)

 Function allow to change any AES key on the card.
 Changing the card master key require current card master key authentication.
 Authentication for the application keys changing depend on the application master key settings (which key uses for authentication).
+(Old firmwares and AES key)

-1st byte of the CMD\EXT bit 0 set if uses internal AES key for authentication, bit 1 set if internal AES key uses as new key, bit 3 set if internal AES key uses as old key, high nibble is ordinal number of internal AES key which uses as old key, if they uses.
+1st byte of the CMD\EXT bit 0 set if uses internal AES key for authentication, bit 1 set if internal AES key uses as new key, bit 2 set if internal AES key uses as old key, high nibble is ordinal number of internal AES key which uses as old key, if they uses.

-2nd byte of the CMD\EXT low nibble is ordinal number of internal AES key which uses for authentication or 0 if uses external AES key, high nibble is ordinal number of internal AES key which uses as new key of 0 if uses external AES key array from 3rd to 18th byte of CMD\EXT contains AES key for authentication array from 19th to 21st byte of CMD\EXT contains AID (Application ID 3 bytes) 22nd byte is key number into application which uses for authentication array from 23rd to 38th byte of CMD\EXT contains new AES key 38th byte is key number into application that will be changed array from 39th to 54th byte of CMD\EXT contains new AES key 55th byte contains checksum.
+2nd byte of the CMD\EXT low nibble is ordinal number of internal AES key which uses for authentication or 0 if uses external AES key, high nibble is ordinal number of internal AES key which uses as new key of 0 if uses external AES key array from $3^{\text{rd}}$ to $18^{\text{th}}$ byte of CMD\EXT contains AES key for authentication array from 19th to 21st byte of CMD\EXT contains AID (Application ID 3 bytes)

+22nd byte is key number into application which uses for authentication array from 23rd to 38th byte of CMD\EXT contains new AES key array from 39th to 54th byte of CMD\EXT contains new AES key